fiepp/1/README.md

  * Insert a new vertex into the graph.
 The element in the new vertex is given as parameter {@code o}.
  *
  * @param o The element to be stored in the new vertex.
  * @return The vertex that was created.
-If the vertex already exists, return the existing vertex.
  */
 @Override
 public IVertex<V> insertVertex(V o) {